Cartographic censorship

 Cartographic censorship is the deliberate modification of publicly available maps in order to disguise, remove, or obfuscate potentially strategic locations or buildings, such as military bases, power plants or transmitters.
 Sensitive objects and places have been removed from maps since historic times, sometimes as a disinformation tactic in times of war, and also to serve competitive political and economic interests, such as during the Age of Discovery when strategic geographic information was highly sought after.
 In modern times requests for censorship are sent to Google Earth for certain sites that are deemed to pose security risks for national governments.

 History

 The renowned map historian, J.B.
 Harley, wrote in 1989:

-Throughout the history of modern cartography in the West ... there have been numerous instances of where maps have been falsified, of where they have been censored or kept secret, or of where they have surreptitiously contradicted the rules of their proclaimed scientific status.
+Throughout the history of modern cartography in the West... there have been numerous instances where maps have been falsified, of where they have been censored or kept secret, or of where they have surreptitiously contradicted the rules of their proclaimed scientific status.

 The early policy of secrecy proved difficult to enforce and soon maps became subject to censorship and falsification.
 Cartographic disinformation has long been a weapon in political propaganda, military counter-intelligence and covert diplomacy.

 Maps are weapons of war and the falsification of maps is a legitimate ruse de guerre.
 However, such Machiavellian arts were not confined to wartime, particularly in an age when there was very little peacetime.
 Fake maps were a weapon for all seasons, to be used against all rivals, political and commercial.